Azure/serilog-sinks-azuredataexplorer/README.md

 ### Target ADX Cluster

 * IngestionEndpointUri: Azure Data Explorer endpoint (Ingestion endpoint for Queued Ingestion, Query endpoint for Streaming Ingestion)
+    - This option is relevant only for package versions **1.0.x** series of the connector
+* ConnectionString: The [Kusto connection string](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/api/connection-strings/kusto) to connect to Kusto.
+This option is relevant only for package versions **2.0.x** series of the connector
 * DatabaseName: The name of the database to which data should be ingested to
 * TableName: The name of the table to which data should be ingested to
 * FlushImmediately : In case queued ingestion is selected, this property determines if is needed to flush the data immediately to ADX cluster.
 Not recommended to enable for data with higher workloads.
 The default is false.